laurentvv/polyglot-bench/IMPLEMENTATION_COMPLETE.md

 ## 🎯 Current Status

-The benchmark tool is fully implemented and functional with recent fixes applied.
+The benchmark tool is fully implemented and functional with recent updates applied.
 The tool now successfully compiles and runs:

+- ✅ C++ tests with MSVC compiler (newly added)
 - ✅ Go memory allocation tests (previously failing)
 - ✅ Rust tests that use the tempfile crate (previously failing)
 - ✅ All Python tests